zifah-re/quantchallenge-starter/README.md

 If done correctly, your .competition file should include `email=your_email_here`. **DO NOT EDIT THIS .competition FILE**!

-After having worked in your repository for a little, you should be able to go to quantchallenge.org > dashboard > settings and see that the extension is active.
-It is not active, please contact support in the Discord!
+After having worked in your repository for a little, you should be able to go to quantchallenge.org > Dashboard > Settings and see that the extension is active.
+If it is not active, please contact support in the Discord!

 ## Directories